-- > Out Link The WAN port which links the router. - > Protocol Type - The protocol which is used in the link. - > IP address The local or remote IP address to be examined. - Show To examine the information which the local or remote IP address equals that you input. - > Refresh - To get the latest status and settings of the router - > Per page - To set how many information entries a page show.
+Protocol Type - The protocol which is used in the link.

+- Show To examine the information which the local or remote IP address equals that you input. - > Refresh - To get the latest status and settings of the router - > Per page - To set how many information entries a page show.